 I believe and confess with my mouth that Jesus Christ is Your Son, the Savior of the world.
 I believe He died on the cross for me and bore all of my sins, paying the price for them.

-I believe in my hear that You raised Jesus from the dead and that He ia alive today.
+I believe in my heart that You raised Jesus from the dead and that He ia alive today.

 If you sincerely asked Jesus into your life just now, then he has come into your life as He promised.
 You have begun a personal relationship with God.